zzeroo/libmodbus-rs/README.md

 cargo build
 ```

 ## Examples

-All original libmodbus examples are reproduced in Rust.
-You can find them in the
+Most of the original libmodbus examples are reproduced in Rust.
-`examples` directory of this crate.
+You can found them in the `examples` directory of this crate.

 **Please have look at the README.md in the examples directory for more information about the examples.**